 Jesse Draper: I think in his mind it will be.

-I invested because Youngry is filling a needed gap in the entrepreneurship mentorship space and making it accessible to new generations.Lee DeckerInvested about 1 year ago
+I invested because Youngry is filling a needed gap in the entrepreneurship mentorship space and making it accessible to new generations.Lee DeckerInvested over 1 year ago

 Investors should verify any issuer information they consider important before making an investment.